berc/node_js/README.md

 nodemon ./bin/www.js
 ```

-Go to the http://localhost:4300/ in your browser
+go to the http://localhost:4300/ in your browser

-In server folder is needed for continuous ts development
+for continuous ts development you can run
 ```bash
 tsc -w **/*.ts
 ```